kanbanyte/sepa/project_plan/plan.md

 With a background in IoT he is now working with intelligent robots and computer vision systems.

 ### OTHER STAKE HOLDERS
-Shuo Wang: Senior Technical Officer at the Factory of the Future, responsible for designing, developing and maintaining equipment for safe use and for demonstrations at the Factory of the Future\
+S.W: Senior Technical Officer at the Factory of the Future, responsible for designing, developing and maintaining equipment for safe use and for demonstrations at the Factory of the Future\
 Swinburne clients: potential investors or researchers interested in the technology and wish to view it in progress.\
 Swinburne developers: People responsible for the maintaining of the system.\
-Prem Prakash Jayaraman: The Director of the Factory of the Future.
+Prem P.J: The Director of the Factory of the Future.
-Prof. Jayaraman is responsible for leading and overseeing the projects within the Factory of the Future.
+Prof. J is responsible for leading and overseeing the projects within the Factory of the Future.

 ### PROJECT SUPERVISOR, TEAM LEADER AND KEY PROJECT MEMBERS
 @Slothman1: Team leader and client liaison\
 @dau501: Development manager and planning manager\